 Portland is known for its delicious food – from lobster rolls to potato donuts.
 There are very few chain restaurants in town (and those mostly are local chains), but you’ll find tons of fantastic restaurants.
 It’s worth doing some research in advance and making reservations where possible, because many of these restaurants are popular, with limited seating.

-Popular restaurants include:
+Popular restaurants in Portland Maine include:

 - The Holy Donut (where you can get delicious donuts made with potatoes)